 Business and Economics Department majors participate in an application and monitoring process that continues throughout their college program.
-Application to Advanced Standing may be made after the student has completed:
+Application to Advanced Standing may be made after the student has successfully completed two of the classes listed below as long as the student is also in progress in two other lower division business classes.
+This application normally occurs during the second semester of the first year.